Antonia Wright

 In 2022, she was named one of “11 Artists Leading the Country's Cultural Conversation Right Now” by Gotham Magazine for her work addressing social issues.

 Background and education

 Antonia Wright received an MFA in Poetry from The New School in 2005 and trained at the International Center of Photography in New York City graduating in 2008.

+Wright earned a second MFA in Art Practice from the School of Visual Arts, New York, in 2024.